 In addition, if there is a time selection, and the Clip-handle drag-bar is used within the selection, then:

 - All selected audio clips are also moved.

 - A clip will not move unless it overlaps with a track being moved, or is within a selection that is being moved.

 - All labels in the track group move with the audio clip(s) being dragged.

 - If you want non-overlapping clips to move too, select over all clips you want to move then drag from inside the selection.

-If you click on a label track and drag with the Time Shift tool the entire label track will move keeping its labels synchronized with each other but no audio will move.
+If you click on a label track and drag with the drag-bar the entire label track will move keeping its labels synchronized with each other but no audio will move.

 |Top Tip: If you want to ensure that all audio (tracks and clips) and label tracks remain aligned as you move a Sync-Locked Track Group, add an extra track of generated Silence for the entire length of the Sync-Locked Track Group (this then "overlaps" all the audio in the project, this ensuring that all audio clips move in synchronization).|